-The Sanford Sonography Program is a hospital-based program, issuing a certificate of completion upon successful completion of the Program.
+The Sanford Medical Center Fargo Sonography Program is a hospital-based program, issuing a certificate upon successful completion.
 This certificate acknowledges that the student has completed all required coursework and clinical experiences and has completed competency requirements.
-Following completion of the program, students are eligible to sit for national registry exams to become registered diagnostic sonographers.
+Following completion of requirements, students are eligible to sit for national registry exams to become registered diagnostic sonographers upon graduation.

-The Sanford Sonography Program is affiliated with North Dakota State University (NDSU).
+The Sanford Medical Center Fargo Sonography Program is affiliated with North Dakota State University (NDSU).
 Upon successful completion of all coursework requirements and the 21-month internship, NDSU students will graduate with a Bachelor of Science Degree in Radiologic Sciences with a sub-plan of Diagnostic Medical Sonography or Echocardiography.